KevinFocke/gameoflife/roadmap.md

 # Roadmap
-## Ver 1 - Test & Run
+## Ver 1 - Continuous Integration
-- Setup continuous integration +  tests are written first.
+x Setup continuous integration

+- Auto release on Github

+x Setup initial tests

+- The program becomes self-excecutable (Frozen Python Binaries)

+https://github.com/marketplace/actions/automatic-releases

+## Ver 2 - GUI & Game
+- The user can edit fields using an interactive GUI.

+- The user can automatically create test scenarios using the interactive GUI

 - Runs Conway's Game Of Life in terminal.
 No frills.

-## Ver 2 - GUI
-- The user can edit fields using an interactive GUI.
 - Pause & Play the board

 - Save the board

-## Ver 3 - Freeze
-- The program becomes self-excecutable (Frozen Python Binaries)
-- Auto release on Github when new version tag https://github.com/marketplace/actions/automatic-releases